VFPX/VFPXDeployment/README.md

 Since version 1.1.08538 this tool merges both, but the article gives a good idea.

 ## Run the tool stand alone:
-Download the [zip](https://github.com/VFPX/VFPXDeployment/blob/main/ThorUpdater/VFPXDeployment.zip), expand the folder and run relative to this folder `Procs\Thor_Proc_DeployVFPXProject.prg`
+Download the [zip](https://github.com/VFPX/VFPXDeployment/blob/main/ThorUpdater/VFPXDeployment.zip), expand the folder and run relative to this folder `Procs\Thor_Proc_DeployVFPXProject.prg`.
+**Note:** While this is not installed *via Thor*, Thor still *needs to be running* to provide access to FoxBin2Prg and zip.

 ## Run this tool from Thor:
 Download via Thor Check for Updates and run from Thor.